-Let MerkleDepth be MerkleDepth Sprout for the Sprout note commitment tree, or MerkleDepth for the Sapling note commitment tree.
+Let MerkleDepth be MerkleDepth Sprout note commitment tree, or MerkleDepth for the Sapling note commitment tree.
 These constants are defined in § 5.3 'Constants' on p.
 55.

 Similarly, let MerkleCRH be MerkleCRH^{Sprout} for Sprout, or MerkleCRH^{Sapling} for Sapling.